mikelmrtinez/PytorchAudio/README.md

 # PytorchAudio

-In this repository we will work on an AI algorithm to perform audio gendre classification
+In this repository we will work on an AI algorithm to perform audio genre classification